 Near the end of the book the author illuminates how too many decisions get made:

-1)Take an idea from some authority figure, maybe your boss, or an author; 2) Tell everyone this idea is the basis for all the change your going to make; 3) Do things the way you’ve always done them; 4) If something changes, take credit for it.
+- If something changes, take credit for it.
 If something bad happens, point out that this just goes to show that the old way of doing things was better.

+Still curious?
 Dinosaur Brains is worth the read if you’re into learning about psychology and corporate culture.